PLACES TO VISIT IN JODHPUR

 Palanquins is a travel medium for the Royal families.
 It has the extended rods on both sides.
 It is carried by the men.

-Displays weapons, sword that is made of silver, ivory, iron.
+Furthermore, the Fort museum displays weapons, the sword that is made of silver, ivory, iron.
 The swords of Akbar the great, other rulers which weighs overs 3kgs.

-Daulat Khana is also called “Wealth Stone”.
-It is a three-storey building often called as Treasure Room.
+Daulat Khana is known as “Wealth Stone”.
+It is a three-storey building often called Treasure Room.

 The fort museum displays the different cradles used by the Royal Children.
-Janki mahal is now turned into the museum for cradles.
+Janki Mahal is now almost converted into the museum for cradles.